Obama speaks with Spanish, Italy leaders on eurozone

-WASHINGTON President Barack Obama on Monday welcomed measures by Spain and Italy aimed at addressing their economic crisis, the White House said.
+WASHINGTON Aug 8 U.S. President Barack Obama on Monday welcomed measures by Spain and Italy aimed at addressing their economic crisis, the White House said.

 Obama spoke by telephone with Spanish President Jose Luis Zapatero and Italian Prime Minister Silvio Berlusconi in the face of economic turmoil on both continents.